calmm-js/documentation/introduction-to-calmm.md

 expression, `<Control {...{arguments}}/>`, to create VDOM, does not actually invoke the `Control` function, but it does evaluate the `arguments`.
 The function is invoked if and when the component is actually mounted for display.

-This latent invocation has the effect that as long as the expression that we use to compute the arguments are referentially transparent then so is the VDOM expression as a whole.
-However, once a control is mounted, the function is invoked and the control as a whole is allowed to perform side-effects.
+This latent invocation has the effect that as long as the expressions that we use to compute the arguments are referentially transparent then so is the VDOM expression as a whole.

 In Calm^2 we choose to keep VDOM expressions referentially transparent.
 Note that basic observable combinators are referentially transparent and so is the act of creating a lensed atom.
 By keeping VDOM expressions referentially transparent, we gain important benefits such as being able to cache VDOM and being able to compose VDOM and components liberally.
+However, once a control is mounted, the function is invoked and the control as a whole is allowed to perform side-effects.

 ## Putting it all together